ibm-cloud-docs/containers/cs_secure.md

 **Can I use security groups to manage my cluster's network traffic?** </br>
 Classic clusters: {{site.data.keyword.cloud_notm}} [security groups](/docs/security-groups?topic=security-groups-about-ibm-security-groups#about-ibm-security-groups) are applied to the network interface of a single virtual server to filter traffic at the hypervisor level.
 If you want to manage traffic for each worker node, you can use security groups.
 When you create a security group, you must allow the VRRP protocol, which {{site.data.keyword.containerlong_notm}} uses to manage NLB IP addresses.
 To uniformly manage traffic for your cluster across all of your worker nodes, use [Calico and Kubernetes policies](/docs/containers?topic=containers-network_policies).

 VPC clusters: Use [access control lists (ACLs) and Kubernetes network policies](/docs/containers?topic=containers-vpc-network-policy) to manage network traffic into and out of your cluster.
 [VPC security groups](/docs/vpc?topic=vpc-using-security-groups) are applied to the network interface of a single virtual server to filter traffic at the hypervisor level.
 Because the worker nodes of your VPC cluster exist in a service account and are not listed in the VPC infrastructure dashboard, you cannot attach a security group to your individual worker nodes instances.
 However, you can use security groups at the level of the VPC.

-If you create a non-default security group for a VPC, you must include an inbound rule that allows incoming TCP traffic to ports `30000 - 32767`.
+When you create a Generation 2 VPC, the VPC is created with a default security group that does not allow incoming traffic to your worker nodes.
+You must modify the security group for the VPC to allow incoming TCP traffic to ports `30000 - 32767`.
+Additionally, if you create a non-default security group for a Gen 1 or Gen 2 VPC, you must include an inbound rule that allows incoming TCP traffic to ports `30000 - 32767`.
 For more information, see the "Before you begin" section of the [VPC load balancer](/docs/containers?topic=containers-vpc-lbaas#setup_vpc_ks_vpc_lb) or [Ingress](/docs/containers?topic=containers-ingress#ingress_expose_public) setup topics.

 **How can I secure the source IP within the cluster?** </br>
 In version 2.0 NLBs, the source IP address of the client request is preserved by default.
 However, in version 1.0 NLBs and in all Ingress ALBs, the source IP address of the client request is not preserved.
 When a client request to your app is sent to your cluster, the request is routed to a pod for the NLB 1.0 or ALB.
 If no app pod exists on the same worker node as the load balancer service pod, the NLB or ALB forwards the request to an app pod on a different worker node.
 The source IP address of the package is changed to the public IP address of the worker node where the app pod runs.